By Sam Goldheart • Difficulty: Moderate

 If your replacement part does not come with adhesive mounted on it, you will also need to purchase adhesive for the rear glass and the fingerprint reader.
 You can buy pre-cut adhesive, or thin high-bond tape.

-- Apply a heated iOpener to a long edge of the S8 for about 2 minutes.
+- Heat an iOpener and apply it to a long edge of the S8 for about 2 minutes.

 - In the following steps you will be cutting through the adhesive around the edge of the rear glass panel.

 - The adhesive on the rear case is laid out as seen in the first image.

 - The prying pattern as seen from the outside of the phone is as follows: